CESARDELATORRE/wildfire-app-solution-accelerator/README.md

 - **OPTION A: Find an existing “fire/smoke" labeled dataset compatible with AutoML models (JSONL format)** If the found training data is in a different format (like, pascal VOC or COCO), we can apply the helper scripts included with the sample notebooks to convert the data to JSONL.
 Learn more about [How to prepare data for computer vision tasks with automated ML](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-prepare-datasets-for-automl-images?view=azureml-api-2).

+*Note: The training data needs to have at least 10 images in order to be able to submit an AutoML job.*

 - **OPTION B: Use Azure ML Labeling for creating our own “fire/smoke" labeled dataset**

   https://learn.microsoft.com/en-us/azure/machine-learning/how-to-create-image-labeling-projects?view=azureml-api-2